An Introduction To

 By Gary Ray Branscome

-While he was at the university he had come to faith in Christ through reading the Greek New Testament.
-And, while living in the home of Sir John Walsh, he resolved to translate the Bible into English.
-At that time he was primarily a critic of clerical ignorance and corruption who saw instruction from the Scriptures as the best means to promote popular piety and church reform.
+While William Tyndale was at the university he came to faith in Christ through reading the Greek New Testament.
+At the same time, he was an outspoken critic of clerical ignorance and corruption, and saw instruction from the Scriptures as the best means to promote popular piety and church reform.
+For that reason, while living in the home of Sir John Walsh, he resolved to translate the Bible into English.
 However, finding publication impossible in England he sailed for Hamburg in May 1524.
-After a brief stay in Hamburg, he went on to Wittenburg where he embraced the Evangelical doctrines.
+After a brief stay in Hamburg, he went on to Wittenberg where he embraced the Evangelical doctrines.
 Thereafter – although he did have to go into hiding because king Henry’s agents were trying to capture him – he was essentially in agreement with Luther.

 Scripture Alone

-Although the writings of Tyndale are far less extensive than those of Luther, on careful examination, there are hardly any points where disagreement between Luther and Tyndale can be found.
+Although the writings of Tyndale are far less extensive than those of Luther, there is little disagreement between Luther and Tyndale.
 Like Luther, Tyndale believed that the Bible constitutes the only saving revelation from God, that personal faith in Jesus Christ as one's only Savior is prerequisite to the proper understanding of the sacred text, and that Scripture must be allowed to interpret itself.
 Concerning doctrine, Tyndale wrote:

 All doctrine that builds… upon Christ to put your trust and confidence in His blood, is of God, and true doctrine; and all doctrine that withdraws your hope from Christ is of the devil.
 [Tyndale, Expositions and notes, p.
 196]

-That statement is in full agreement with what Luther taught.
-And the shared hermeneutic explains the fundamental agreement between the theology of Tyndale and Luther.
+Luther would have agreed fully with that statement.
+And the hermeneutic followed by both Luther and Tyndale explains the fundamental agreement in their theology.
 Both Luther and Tyndale were committed to the doctrine of “Scripture Alone”, held firmly to the plain, grammatical, meaning of the words, put Christ in the center of all they believed and taught, and regarded the proper distinction between Law and Gospel as utterly indispensable for a correct understanding of the Bible.

 Like Luther, Tyndale held that Law and Gospel are found together throughout the Bible, but that the Old Testament was primarily a book of Law and the New Testament a book of Gospel.
 Since man cannot possibly fulfill all the requirements of the Law, he must turn to the Gospel with its promises of mercy in Christ.
 [Tyndale, Doctrinal Treatises, pp. 8-11]